shinesoleil/twhomework-cucumber/README.md

 4. Open the following webpage:
 > http://localhost:8080/page

-5. Go to "test" folder and rum the folowing command to test the application:
+5. Go to "test" folder and run the folowing command to test the application:
 > cucumber.js

 ## TODO：